anontechnology/documentation/docs/tutorials/quickstart.md

 ## Creating Attributes with Structure

 Let's add some attributes with structure.
-Here we add a user's full name and their billing address.
+Here we add a data subject's full name and their billing address.
 We may wish to extract, update, or perform business logic on part of this data, so we store related attribute data in schemas.
 Here we add schemas that allow nested structures with multiple components.
 Each component has a type which can be:

 * string: For textual data, up to 126 characters long.
 * int: For data that can be expressed as an integer.